Skincare, Reviews, Sun care

 Houttuynia Cordata benefits for the skin

 This sunscreen is also enriched with Houttuynia Cordata Extract, an antioxidant and calming ingredient.
-Read our spotlight guide on this new Korean ingredient.

 Licorice

 Licorice is one of my all-time favorite botanical extracts, a potent antioxidant, and anti-inflammatory that evens skin tone and soothes sensitive skin.
-Studies also have shown it acts as an anticarcinogenic.
+Studies have shown it acts as an anticarcinogenic.

-numbuzin No.3 Porcelain Base-skip Tone Up Beige does not contain
+numbuzin No.3 Porcelain Base-skip Tone Up Beige does not contain Hyaluronic acid or alcohol.

 Packaging